Study of the photon's pole structure in the noncommutative Schwinger model: Noncommutative one-loop effective action

 \\ Using the non-perturbative approach in two dimensions, the expression $\Gamma[A]$ is exactly determined.
 In other words, (\ref{effective}) has non-zero value only for $n=2$ which is equal to

-Therefore, it shows that the photon has received the mass from the one-loop quantum correction. \\ The noncommutative version of $\Gamma[A]$ in three dimensions for non-abelian gauge fields has been already discussed in \cite{banerjee}.
-In what follows, we determine the one-loop effective action for the noncommutative Schwinger model. \\According to (\ref{gamma}), we can define
+Therefore, the photon has received mass from the one-loop quantum correction. \\ The noncommutative version of $\Gamma[A]$ in three dimensions for non-abelian gauge fields has been already discussed in \cite{banerjee}.
+In what follows, we determine the one-loop effective action for the noncommutative Schwinger model.
+According to (\ref{gamma}), we can define

 where $D_{\mu}=\partial_{\mu}-ieA_{\mu}\star$.
-Similar to the commutative part, $\Gamma_{nc}[A]$ can be represented as
+Similar to the commutative part, $\Gamma^{nc}[A]$ can be represented as

-which is equivalent to the following expression
+which is equivalent to the following expression: